CanDIG/Vault-Helper-Tool/README.md

 ## How to Generate a JWT After Writing

 Follow the process outlined in the [Setup document](https://candig.atlassian.net/wiki/spaces/CA/pages/623116353/Authorisation+-+Vault+helper+tool) to initialize a user.
+Note, in order to run Vault in deployment, DO NOT use dev mode.
+Use the [Authorization document](https://learn.hashicorp.com/tutorials/vault/getting-started-authentication#token-authentication) provided by Vault.
+A root token should be provided to the user with the unseal key.
+This is the token you should use when running commands.
-Then, once you can sucessfully generate the sample JWT provided, complete the following steps to write to Vault and generate the JWT:
+Following this proceess, once you can sucessfully generate the sample JWT provided, complete the following steps to write to Vault and generate the JWT:

 In the cli directory:
 ```